 The Office of Environment and Heritage has produced a brochure titled Safely disposing of asbestos in the home.
 This contains information for home renovators and builders on the safe handling, storage, transport and disposal of asbestos waste.

 It is illegal to dispose of asbestos waste in domestic garbage bins.
 It is also illegal to re-use, recycle or illegally dump asbestos products.

-Murray River Council will accept asbestos waste generated from within the Local Government Area ONLY at the Moama Waste Management Facility (also known as the Moama Waste Disposal Depot) and the Moulamein Landfill.
+Murray River Council will accept asbestos waste generated from within the Local Government Area ONLY at the Moama Waste Management Facility (also known as the Moama Waste Disposal Depot).
 As asbestos waste must be disposed of by burial, acceptance of the waste is subject to prior arrangement being made 1300 087 004.

 Contact the Office of Environment and Heritage's Environment Line for additional information about legally transporting and disposing of asbestos waste.

 - Asbestos Awareness

 - Australian Department of Health - Asbestos A guide for householders and the general public